 2020 Accredited Online Creative Writing Degrees

-Online creative writing degrees prepare graduates for careers as authors, teachers, marketers, grant writers, and other communications professionals.
-Degrees are available at the bachelor's, master’s, and certificate levels and online classes cover topics like editing, script writing, storytelling, and poetry.
+Online creative writing degrees are available at the associate, bachelor’s, master’s, and certificate levels and online classes cover topics like editing, script writing, storytelling, and poetry.
 A master's degree is suggested for those wishing to pursue a career as a college professor, or those wishing to get the more in-depth feedback offered by a thesis advisor.
 The best online master's in creative writing programs are ranked by tuition costs and salaries of alumni as provided by PayScale.

 Students should only consider online programs from accredited institutions.
 Also, students pursuing a master’s in fine arts (MFA) program should look for recognition by the Association of Writers and Writing Programs (AWP), which looks for a low student-to-faculty ratio, strong advising, and accomplished faculty.

-Online creative writing degrees are available at the bachelor’s, master’s, and certificate levels, with most traditional writing careers requiring a bachelor’s degree.
+Online creative writing degrees are available at the associate, bachelor’s, master’s, and certificate levels, with most traditional writing careers requiring a bachelor’s degree.
 Online coursework will equip graduates with critical skills to analyze, interpret, and create written work.
 For most creative writing careers, building a strong portfolio of writing samples is more important than completing internships or any specialized training.